 3. Identify and Acknowledge the Territory Where you Live

-The Government of Canada’s GeoViewer lets you see the First Nations, Inuit and Métis peoples who live near you.
+The Government of Canada’s GeoViewer lets you see the First Nations, Inuit, and Métis peoples who live near you.

-When you have work meetings or get-togethers, introduce a land acknowledgement at the beginning of both your external and internal get-togethers.
+When you have work meetings or get-togethers, introduce a land acknowledgement at the beginning of your external and internal get-togethers.

 You can also text your postal code to 907-312-5085, and it will send you back the acknowledgement of whose land you are on.